Luciano Federico L

 Luciano Federico L was a high-speed B60 catamaran ferry, which operated between Buenos Aires and Montevideo, a distance of 110 nmi.

 The ship is based on the Type 1130 catamaran, designed by AMD Marine Consulting of Sydney, Australia, and has an overall hull length of 77.32m, a beam of 19.5m and a full load draught of 2.15m.
+It has active trim tabs by Vosper Thornycroft.
 The boat was built in 1997 by the Spanish shipbuilder, Navantia.
 The ship can carry up to 450 passengers and 52 cars.
+It has a First Class saloon with 92 seats, Economy Class saloon with 358 seats, and a duty free shop.

 The Luciano Federico L holds the Guinness World Record for the fastest car ferry boat in the world with a recorded top speed of 60.3 kn during sea trials.